PioneerCode/pioneer-logs/README.md

 #### Configure Sinks

 You can override all log writer Sinks, by providing a configuration option to the Middleware.
-For a list of Sinks and how to configure them is available at [Serilog Sinks](https://github.com/serilog/serilog/wiki/Provided-Sinks).
+A list of Sinks and how to configure them is available at [Serilog Sinks](https://github.com/serilog/serilog/wiki/Provided-Sinks).

 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)